Near Real-time Full-wave Inverse Design of Electromagnetic Devices: Results

 To solve for the current density numerically for a given design under consideration, by choosing a suitable basis to represent $\mathbf{J_p}$ (e.g., rooftop functions) and testing functions~\cite{harrington_method_1987}, equation (\ref{eq:currequiv_j_cont}) can be discretized into

-where $\mathbf{j}$ and $\mathbf{e_\text{inc}}$ are the discretized polarization density and incident electric field vectors over the optimization region, and the design is encoded in $P$, a diagonal matrix whose entries indicate metal ($1$) or an empty tile $(0)$.
-The vector indices correspond to the field components over discretized space (e.g. on the edges of Yee cells).
+where $\mathbf{j}$ and $\mathbf{e_\text{inc}}$ are the discretized polarization density and incident electric field vectors over the optimization region, and the design is encoded in $P$, a diagonal matrix whose entries indicate metal ($1$) or an empty location $(0)$.
+The vector indices correspond to the degrees of freedom in the optimization region as discretized with the solution method of choice (e.g., spatial points on the Yee grid when a finite-difference method is utilized), with a total of $N_{opt}$ such degrees of freedom.
 The matrix $G$, a discretized form of the Green's function integral operator, needs only to be precomputed once for a given simulation environment, and then any candidate design may be evaluated by solving the linear system of equations (\ref{eq:currequiv_j_disc}) over only the optimization region, as illustrated in Fig. \ref{fig:sys_dbs_lru}(a).
-The number of unknowns is the number of field components $N_{opt}$ in the optimization region, which is considerably smaller than the number of unknowns $N_{sim}$ comprising the full simulation environment.
-This involves no approximations and incurs no loss of accuracy compared to a conventional simulation of the full system.
+The number of unknowns $N_{opt}$ is considerably smaller than the number of unknowns $N_{sim}$ comprising the full simulation environment.
+This involves no approximations and incurs no loss of accuracy compared to a conventional full-wave simulation of the full system.